JSideris/simple-compute-shaders/readme.md

 - **dataType**: The data type of the buffer that will be generated within WGSL.
 This is also used to determine the size per element, return types, and more.
 - **size** (conditional): The size of the buffer in elements.
 Only required when using `array` or `texture_2d` data types.
 - **initialValue** (optional): An array-like object containing the initial value of the buffer.
 Note that even `u32`, `i32`, and `f32` types are passed in as an array of length 1.
-- **canMapRead** (optional): A boolean value indicating that this buffer should use the `GPUBufferUsage.MAP_READ` flag.
+- **canMapRead** (NOT SUPPORTED): A boolean value indicating that this buffer should use the `GPUBufferUsage.MAP_READ` flag.
 This allows CPU access to the buffer data for reading purposes.
-- **canMapWrite** (optional): A boolean value indicating that this buffer should use the `GPUBufferUsage.MAP_WRITE` flag.
+- **canMapWrite** (NOT SUPPORTED): A boolean value indicating that this buffer should use the `GPUBufferUsage.MAP_WRITE` flag.
 This allows CPU access to the buffer data for writing purposes.
 - **canCopySrc** (optional): A boolean value indicating that this buffer should use the `GPUBufferUsage.COPY_SRC` flag.
 This allows the buffer data to be copied to other buffers or textures.
 - **canCopyDst** (optional): A boolean value indicating that this buffer should use the `GPUBufferUsage.COPY_DST` flag.
 This allows other buffers or textures to copy their data into this buffer.
 - **canQueryResolve** (optional): A boolean value indicating that this buffer should use the `GPUBufferUsage.QUERY_RESOLVE` flag.
 Typically used for resolving the results of GPU queries.